quarksuite/legacy/README.md

 console.log(palette, typography, composition);

-// Name your system whatever you want export default {
+// Use within your design system, or get one started. export default {
   color: palette,
   content: typography,